Centenary of women's suffrage

 We’re an official partner with EqualiTeas – a UK-wide celebration of our democratic equality marking 90 years since the Representation of the People (Equal Franchise) Act 1928, when all people were given the right to vote on an equal basis.

-We're asking you to hold an EqualiTeas over a cup of your favorite brew and have a chat about what equality means.
+We're asking you to hold an EqualiTeas over a cup of your favourite brew and have a chat about what equality means.
 How you take part is entirely up to you.
 There's no limit to what you can do.
 There are ideas and resources, as well as a free host pack, over on EqualiTeas.

 February marked #100years since some women were given the right to vote.